How to Become a Paralegal

 - Reading Comprehension: Paralegals and legal assistants spend a significant amount of time researching documents, reviewing transcripts and performing other tasks that require them to read, understand and report back their findings.

 - Active Listening: Lawyers may provide verbal instructions to a legal assistant, who must be able to listen careful and ask appropriate questions in order to complete the work correctly.

-- Speaking: In addition to talking to attorneys, paralegals need to communicate clearly to clients, witnesses and others.
+- Speaking: In addition to talking to attorneys, paralegals need to communicate clearly to clients and others.

 - Written Expression: Attorneys rely on legal assistants to provide them with correspondence, summaries and other documents that are clearly and concisely written.

-As with most jobs, what a paralegal makes depends on factors like experience, education level and location.
-For an idea of what paralegals might expect to make in the coming years, as well as predicted job growth from the BLS, take a look at the table below:
+As with most jobs, how much paralegals make depends on factors like experience, education level and location.
+For an idea of what paralegals might expect to make in the coming years, as well as predicted job growth from the U.S. Bureau of Labor Statistics, take a look at the national numbers in the table below:

 |Career||Total Employment||Annual Mean Wage||Projected Job Growth Rate|

 |Paralegals and Legal Assistants||329,870||$55,020||12%|